microsoft/reactxp/docs/docs/apis/app.md

 // checks are appropriate.
 initialize(debug: boolean, development: boolean): void;

-// Indicates whether the app was initialized in debug and/or
-// development mode
-isDebugMode(): boolean;
-isDevelopmentMode(): boolean;

 // Returns the current activitation state for the app getActivationState(): AppActivationState;
 ```